-The “parental resources” the courts will now be focusing on will be determined largely based upon each party’s respective income.
+The “parental resources” the courts will now be focusing on will be mainly determined based on each party’s respective income.
 Income is defined as income from all sources minus statutory deductions.

-Courts typically will not consider a new spouse's income as a potential resource, because child support calculations only take into account the incomes of the biological parents of the child.
-A spouse of either the obligor or obligee has no legal obligation to spend his or her income for the care of the obligor and obligee's child.
+Courts typically will not consider a new spouse’s income as a potential resource because child support calculations only consider the incomes of the child’s biological parents.
+A spouse of the obligor or obligee has no legal obligation to spend his or her income on the care of the obligor and the obligee’s child.
 The income of the new spouse is therefore irrelevant to any support calculations.